-- (i) Cyclopharm has an amortising bank bill facility provided by the National Australia Bank of \$1.35 million.
+- (i) Cyclopharm has an amortising bank bill facility provided by the National Australia Bank of \$0.97 million.
 The entirety of the facility must be repaid by 31 July 2011.
+The Company breached its interest cover covenant for the year ended 31 December 2010.
 The facility is secured by a first registered mortgage debenture over Cyclopharm Limited and a guarantee and indemnity for \$6,450,000 from Cyclomedica Australia Pty Ltd, CycloPET Pty Ltd, Allrad No. 28 Pty Ltd and Allrad No. 29 Pty Ltd. Supported by Fixed and Floating Charge and First Registered Debenture charges over these companies. - (ii) Cyclopharm has a 15 month multi-option facility (MOF) provided by the National Australia Bank for \$5.1 million.
-The facility expires in March 2011.
+The facility was renewed until 31 May 2011 at which time the facility will be reviewed for extension until February 2012.
+The Company breached its interest cover covenant for the year ended 31 December 2010.
 The facility is secured by a first registered mortgage debenture over Cyclopharm Limited and a guarantee and indemnity for \$6,450,000 from Cyclomedica Australia Pty Ltd, CycloPET Pty Ltd, Allrad No. 28 Pty Ltd and Allrad No. 29 Pty Ltd. Supported by Fixed and Floating Charge and First Registered Debenture charges over these companies.